Quodatum/file-walker/README.md

 # file-walker
-`file-walker` produces directory listings for `BaseX`.
+`file-walker` generates file system directory listings for `BaseX`.
 It produces more structured and detailed results than [`file:list`](http://docs.basex.org/wiki/File#file:list).
 It also performs better, often significantly so.
 The output is XML using the format from the XProc `directory-list` step.
 See [c.directory-list](https://www.w3.org/TR/xproc/#c.directory-list) and
 [recursive-directory-list.xpl](https://github.com/transpect/xproc-util/blob/master/recursive-directory-list/xpl/recursive-directory-list.xpl)